Islands (King Crimson album)

-Islands is the fourth studio album by English band King Crimson, released in 3 December 1971 on the record label Island.
-Islands is the only studio album to feature the 1971–1972 touring line-up of Robert Fripp, Mel Collins, Boz Burrell and Ian Wallace.
-This would be the last album before an entirely new group (except for Fripp) would record the trilogy of Larks' Tongues in Aspic, Starless and Bible Black and Red between 1973 and 1974.
-This is also the last album to feature the lyrics of co-founding member Peter Sinfield.
+Islands is the fourth studio album by English progressive rock band King Crimson, released on 3 December 1971 by Island Records in the United Kingdom, and in January 1972 by Atlantic Records in the United States and Canada.
+Islands is the only studio album to feature the line-up of Robert Fripp, Peter Sinfield, Mel Collins, Boz Burrell and Ian Wallace.
+Of these five members, only Fripp would still be in the band by the time of their next studio album, 1973's Larks' Tongues in Aspic.

 Like its predecessor, Islands incorporates elements of jazz improvisation.
 The album reached number 30 in the UK Albums Chart.
 It received a mixed response from critics and fans.

 Background and release history

 Sinfield was fired by Fripp following Islands, after what the latter musician viewed as a year and a half of increasing hostility.
 While Sinfield believed creative tensions were essential for the creativity of the band, he has since opined that his suggestions on the band's future being so unlike Fripp's sowed the seeds of the discontent, saying: "I think the famous 'big' problems really occurred leading up to Islands, where I musically wanted to find a softer, Miles Davis-with-vocals sexy package."
 Over time, Sinfield has been quoted as referring to the album as "my Islands", an assertion denied by Fripp who has said: "I'm not sure why Peter Sinfield would consider Islands to be his album, although it became clear at the time that Peter was increasingly using KC as a vehicle for his personal ambitions, rather than a joint/group undertaking. [...]
 But realistically, how was Islands Peter's album?
 Peter didn't compose or play music."

 The album was re-released in 2010 as the fifth release in King Crimson's 40th Anniversary series, featuring new stereo and 5.1 surround mixes by Steven Wilson and Robert Fripp, Sid Smith sleeve notes and extra tracks and alternative versions.
 The DVD-A presents a 5.1 surround sound mix by Wilson, a hi-res stereo version of the 2010 mix, a hi-res stereo version of the original album mix taken from the 30th anniversary master source and previously unreleased material, including studio takes mixed from the original recording sessions.